SamScherf/EasyAdd/README.md

 ./gradlew setupDecompWorkspace
 ```

-To compile, run the gradlew build script like so:
+Lastly, to compile into a jar that can be put in your mods folder, run the gradlew build script like so:

 ```
 ./gradlew build